-An end of the second se The protocycle same the second and the proceedings of the system.
-The docses pame shows all the packages of the system.
-The docses pame shows the class hierarchy of the selected package; the docs side checkbox allows for getting the methods of the metadass.
-The protocols pame groups the methods of the selected class to ease mavigation.
-The methods pame lists the methods of the selected protom are clubel and trigger special actors: - the source of the selected proto- -- --
+- · The packages pane shows all the packages of the system. - The classes pane shows the class hierarchy of the selected package; the dass side checkbox allows for getting the methods of the metaclass. - The methods pane lists the methods of the selected protoclass to ease navigation.

+The protocols pane groups the methods of the selected